Free for 2023

 During your training, you will complete self-paced, digital learning activities and participate in facilitated workshops.
 You will undertake knowledge-based assessment to demonstrate your knowledge and your response skills through practical tasks.
 You will also reflect on your experiences to develop self-awareness and practice.

 You’ll learn from professionals who share their knowledge and experience to help you prepare for responses to disclosures of sexual violence.

 This subject focuses on understanding the forms, contexts, drivers, and risks of sexual violence with an understanding of the impact of vicarious trauma, values, and biases on practice.
-Across four workshops, this subject will equip workers with skills to work within legal, ethical, and trauma-informed frameworks for sexual violence.
+Through eLearning and across four workshops, this subject will equip workers with skills to work within legal, ethical, and trauma-informed frameworks for sexual violence.

 This subject will develop your ability to apply trauma-informed care and practice principles to facilitate and respond to disclosures of sexual violence.
 You will also develop skills to take an intersectional approach to identify victim/survivors’ needs and preferences and support their access to specialist and targeted services.
-This subject is delivered over six workshops.
+This subject is delivered through eLearning and six workshops.

 There are no minimum academic requirements.

 Proof of previous education or work experience is not required for application.